 Sponsorship of members for attendance at the Annual PARMA Risk Management Conference.

 Website

-Maintenance of www.nccsif.org, including a "Risk Management" tab where members can access various Risk Management information.
+Maintenance of the NCCSIF website, www.nccsif.org, including a "Risk Management" tab where members can access Risk Management information.

 Additionally, the Committee has adopted and frequently reviews ten policies and procedures on various topics: